eProsima/Shapes-Demo-Docs/docs/deadline.rst

      (If the value of subscriber deadline duration is lower the entities don't match)

-You can see now the normal behavior of the system, where the publisher is sending new samples and the subscriber is receiving them before the deadline timer expires.
+You can see now the normal behavior of the system, where the publisher is sending new samples and the subscriber is receiving them before the deadline expires.

 .. image:: test9_1.png
    :scale: 100 %